Phauthentic/event-sourcing/docs/Architecture.md

 The driving quality attributes of this library are:

-* **Simplicity**: The code should be as minimal as possible and as decoupled as possible from your domain.
+* **Simplicity**: The code should be as minimal as possible and as decoupled as possible from any domain and framework.
 * **Flexibility**: The library should be flexible enough to be used in a variety of scenarios.
 * **Extensibility**: The library should be easy to extend.
 * **Learnability**: The library should be easy to learn and getting started.